esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/metadata.md

 > Publishing metadata helps you to make clear under
 > which conditions the data can be accessed and how they may be reused.
 {: .callout}

-_AK: Could you provide an example from climate sciences?_

 {% include links.md %}